 Finding the right injectable for you will depend on your aesthetic goals, budget, the condition of your skin, and your doctor’s recommendation and experience.
 Keep in mind that what works for your friend may not be the best option for you.
 Each injectable has a unique formulation and will differ in density and texture.
 Certain fillers, therefore, will work better for certain areas of concern.
 A dermatologist can help figure out which filler would be best for you and your goals.

 Botox is currently the top minimally invasive cosmetic procedure in the United States.
 This means, there will be a lot of clinics to choose from.
-Limit your search to dermatologists who are board-certified.
+Limit your search to dermatologists who are board-certified, like the ones in our San Diego office.
 These professionals are experts in facial anatomy and are highly trained in safely and precisely injecting fillers to achieve beautiful and natural-looking results, as well as recommending the best combination of treatments that will help you achieve your aesthetic goals.

 More like this,